PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

-One valuable aspect of the **Localized Labels** table strategy is that report labels can be created, managed and stored in the same PBIX project files that holds the metadata translations for tables, columns and measures.
+One valuable aspect of the **Localized Labels** table strategy is that report labels can be created, managed and stored in the same PBIX project file that holds the metadata translations for the names of tables, columns and measures.
 The **Localized Labels** table strategy is able to merge metadata translations and report label translations together in the translation gird.
 There is no need to distinguish between metadata translations and report label translations when it comes to editing translations or when using Translations Builder features to generate machine translations.

 In the Power BI community, there are other popular localization techniques that track report label translations in a separate CSV file.